GnomeyDev/Meteor-Editor/README.md

 ## How to use
 ### Beta / Manual
+The Beta / Manual version of Meteor is the current version that I am developing actively.
+This may not work or may have bugs and other problematic things.

 #### Windows
 To get a copy of the repo open your command prompt and enter the command:
 ```